 I had no idea it was labor.
 I remember being half asleep at around midnight uncomfortable with what I thought was the baby's position.
 I laid there a while slowly waking up out of a groggy sleep uncomfortable trying to keep the baby from pushing so hard on my upper abdomen.
 It felt like every few minutes he was using my lower uterus to brace himself as he used his legs or knees to push with all his tiny baby strength on the upper part.
 He would push and I would try to change his position and keep him from doing it so hard.
 I'd push back with my hands to try to get him to flip around or choose another spot to play.
 But then it kept happening.
 It started getting more and more intense and eventually bright little me figured out that maybe this was that labor thing that I was supposed to be ready for.

 Except I wasn't ready, not the way I wanted to be anyway.
 I was 38 weeks, 6 days (but who's counting?) and every time the birth was brought up it was assumed I would go past forty weeks because after all, I was a first time mom and that was the norm.
 Most of my family members had so it didn't even hit me that I could have that baby sooner.
-Two days before I had completed my brief stint as a youth minister.
+Two days before I had completed my stint as a youth minister.
 A week before I had gotten home from a strenuous week long work camp with my teens.
 I was exhausted and looking forward to having at least a week to get all the last minute things done, take a few naps, and breathe for a few seconds before the baby was born.

 But it was earlier than I anticipated.
 I wanted to make sure this was the real thing but I had never done this before so I didn't know.
-I laid there a little while and pretty soon it was obvious that it was at least, something to notice.
+I laid there a little while and pretty soon it was obvious that it was at least something to notice.
 Contractions were intensifying so I woke up my husband and let him know what was going on.
 Then I ordered requested that he clean up the hundreds of books that we had left stacked in precarious piles and lying around the living room the evening before because it seemed like this might be it.
 He had just finished making these monstrous bookshelves to house our vast collection of books in our tiny starter house.
 He had just moved the shelves into our extra room downstairs (the room where I planned to birth the baby) hours before and we had finally been able to pull out our boxes and boxes of books to be sorted on the shelves.
-The categorizing and alphabetization had started (no, really) but it got late and we planned to finish in the morning.
+The categorizing and alphabetization had started (yes, really) but it got late and we planned to finish in the morning.
 So in the midst of early labor, he was zipping back and forth from the living room to the office with teetering stacks of books to place on the shelves and out of the way.

 I helped at first.
 In between contractions I was feeling tired but good so I would bring in a stack, start lining them up on the shelf, then bend over or lean against the wall while I sort of breathed and danced through each one.
 Soon I wasn't able to play librarian anymore and I paced around from bathroom to living room to office dealing intermittently with the contractions while he finished up installing the books.
 Then it was done and our living room was clear and office floor empty which was good because...we also needed a bed down there.
 I wasn't going to have the baby til next week so getting the room ready was on the docket for my week off.
 Down came the queen sized bed frame, the box spring, and the mattress from our upstairs bedroom, my husband squeezing it through our tiny staircase all by himself.
 I paced.
 He assembled a bed.
 I had no desire to eat or drink or do anything but occasionally use the bathroom and organize things.
-I took my first oral antibiotic because I had tested positive for GBS and that was the protocol he used (something I wouldn't do again if I could do it over!).
+I took my first oral antibiotic because I had tested positive for GBS and that was the protocol my doctor used (something I wouldn't do again if I could do it over!).
 At some point around this time, maybe 4 a.m., we called the doctor's office.
 I was so nervous to call and wake anyone up too early.
 We got a call back, and I think my husband talked to them a bit, maybe I did, too, I don't remember.
 We left it that the nurse midwife who worked as his assistant was on her way to our house.

 During this time the bed was finally set up and he began bringing in our birth supplies from the closet.
 At least I had those ready.
 A little folding table was set up for most of the supplies to be on hand and we began making the bed with the now familiar layering - nice sheets, shower curtain, old sheets, chux pads.
 This time, though, we had to consult our doctor's info sheets for step by step instructions on how to turn your tiny 12 x 10 back room into an adequate birth space.